Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average professional liability insurance cost in Mississippi is shown at $48 to $224 per month in the state data, while the product-level national-style range is $42 to $250 per month, so Mississippi pricing is close to the broader range but still shaped by local underwriting.
+Professional liability insurance cost in Mississippi depends on local underwriting and the specifics of the business.
 The state’s premium index is 96, which suggests overall insurance pricing is near the national average, but professional liability premium levels still move based on the specifics of the business.

 For Mississippi buyers, the biggest pricing drivers are coverage limits, deductibles, claims history, industry or risk profile, policy endorsements, and location.
 That means a professional serving clients in higher-volume sectors like healthcare and social assistance, where Mississippi has the largest employment share at 16.2%, may see different pricing than a lower-volume advisory practice.
 Businesses in areas with heavier weather disruption may also face more documentation pressure and operational interruptions, which can affect underwriting review even though the claim trigger is professional conduct.

-Mississippi also has 280 active insurance companies competing for business, including State Farm, GEICO, Farm Bureau, and Progressive among the top carriers listed in the state data, so quote variation is normal.
+Mississippi also has 280 active insurance companies competing for business, including several top carriers listed for the state, so quote variation is normal.
 The Mississippi Insurance Department regulates the market, and the state-specific guidance says businesses should compare quotes from multiple carriers because coverage requirements may vary by industry and business size.
 If you want a more accurate professional liability insurance quote in Mississippi, your revenue, employee count, service contracts, claims history, and endorsements will matter more than a single posted average.

 Industries & Insurance Needs in Southaven